Codecademy/ugc/content/christine_yang/build-a-discord-bot-with-node-js.md

 In the newly added lines of code, the bot is listening for a message on the server.
 If the content of that message equals the string "Hello," our bot will reply "Hello" back with the author’s username.

-Let’s re-run the file and type "Hello" into the Discord chat.
+Let’s relaunch our bot with `node discordbot.js` and type "Hello" into the Discord chat.

 ![Gif of Bot replying "Hello" to user]

 ## Conclusion

 We created a Discord Bot using Discord’s Developer Portal and Node.js.
-We used the discord.js module to interact with the Discord API and used dotenv to read **.env** files.
+We used the `discord.js` module to interact with the Discord API and used `dotenv` to read **.env** files.
 Other [node packages/modules] can be utilized to upgrade the functionality of our bot.
-While the purpose of the bot we created today may be simple, the possibilities are endless!
+While the bot we created today has only one function, the possibilities are endless!

 Here is the source code: